in the Library entrance

 Artist: Dale Chihuly

-Enter the new UMD Library, and you will see suspended before you a creation by the internationally known glass artist Dale Chihuly.
+Enter the Martin Library, and you will see suspended before you a creation by the internationally known glass artist Dale Chihuly.
 Take the stairs to the second level to get a closer look.
 Inspired by nature, especially aspects of the sea, Chihuly manipulates cylindrical forms to construct a dynamic work seemingly illuminated from within.

 Dale Chihuly’s glass sculpture is entitled “Clear and Silver Chandelier,” so-called because silver was melted into the glass medium as it was blown.

 Chihuly’s work is often controversial, as he has been highly experimental in his use of glass to create sculptural forms.
-His work has its roots in the abstract expressionist movement, and over the last three decades, he has vitalized and challenged the glass medium, its production, and its audiences.
+His work has its roots in the abstract expressionist movement, and over the last several decades, he has vitalized and challenged the glass medium, its production, and its audiences.

-Chihuly’s playful use of colors and inventive forms have made him one of the most popular glass artisans in the United States today.
+Chihuly’s playful use of colors and inventive forms has made him one of the most popular glass artisans in the United States today.
 His work is included in over 170 museum collections throughout the world, from New York to Kyoto, Japan.

 Dale Chihuly studied at the University of Wisconsin and the Rhode Island School of Design, where he received his MFA in 1968.
-After this, he received a Fulbright Fellowship and was the first American glassblower to work on the Island of Murano, Italy.
+After that, he received a Fulbright Fellowship and was the first American glassblower to work on the Island of Murano, Italy.
 In 1971, he cofounded the Pilchuck Glass School in Seattle to train the next generation of glass artists.

 Chihuly [video recording] This set of six videocassettes (30 min. each) reveals Chihuly’s creativity as he collaborates with his team and with two of the greatest glass masters, Tagliapetra and Signoretto.

-•VC 3763, pts.
+• VC 3763, pts.
 1-6 (2000)

 Chihuly Projects / by Dale Chihuly; essays by Barbara Rose and Dale Lanzone.

-•NK5198 .C43 A4 2000A
+• NK5198 .C43 A4 2000A

 Chihuly’s Pendletons: and their influence on his work / Corporate author: Pendleton Woolen Mills., Inc.

-•NK5198 .C43 A4 2000
+• NK5198 .C43 A4 2000

 Dale Chihuly: installations, 1964-1992 / by Patterson Sims.
 Corporate author: Seattle Art Museum

-•NK5198 .C43 A4 1992
+• NK5198 .C43 A4 1992